Palo Verde Nuclear Generating Station

-The Palo Verde Generating Station is a nuclear power plant located near Tonopah, Arizona, in western Arizona.
-It is located about 45 miles west of downtown Phoenix.
-Palo Verde generates the largest amount of electricity in the United States per year, and has the second largest rated capacity.
+The Palo Verde Generating Station is a nuclear power plant located near Tonopah, Arizona about 45 miles west of downtown Phoenix.
+Palo Verde generates the most electricity of any power plant in the United States per year, and is the largest power plant by net generation as of 2021.
+Palo Verde has the third-highest rated capacity of any U.S power plant.
 It is a critical asset to the Southwest, generating approximately 32 million megawatt-hours annually.

-As of 2013, the Palo Verde Generating Station was the largest power plant in the United States by net generation.
-Its average electric power production is about 3.3 gigawatts (GW), and this power serves about four million people.
-The Arizona Public Service Company (APS) operates and owns 29.1% of the plant.
-Its other major owners include the Salt River Project (20.2%), the El Paso Electric Company (15.8%), Southern California Edison (15.8%), PNM Resources (7.5%), the Southern California Public Power Authority (5.9%), and the Los Angeles Department of Water and Power (5.7%).
+Its average electric power production is about 3.3 gigawatts (GW), serving about four million people.
+Arizona Public Service (APS) owns 29.1% of, and operates the plant.
+Its other owners are the Salt River Project (20.2%), the El Paso Electric Company (15.8%), Southern California Edison (15.8%), PNM Resources (7.5%), the Southern California Public Power Authority (5.9%), and the Los Angeles Department of Water and Power (5.7%).
 APS was granted a 20-year license extension to operate through 2045 for Unit 1, 2046 for Unit 2, and 2047 for Unit 3, with the option to submit a subsequent license renewal application for extended operation.

-The Palo Verde Generating Station is located in the Arizona desert and is the only large nuclear power plant in the world that is not located near a large body of water.
-The power plant evaporates the water from the treated sewage from several nearby cities and towns to provide the cooling of the steam that it produces.
+The Palo Verde Generating Station, lying in the Northeastern Sonoran Desert, is the only large nuclear power plant in the world that is not near a large body of water.
+The power plant cools and condenses the steam that it produces by using treated sewage water from several nearby cities and towns.